bitrise-io/devcenter/_articles/en/reviews/use-bitrise-yml-from-repository-draft.md

    For example, if your wrapper configuration's trigger map triggers a `ci` workflow on code push and a `deploy` workflow on a pull request, you need to have both in your file, with the same name.
 1. Add all the Steps you want.

+   Note that at his point your repository's SSH key will have been activated and the repository itself cloned on Bitrise.
+Do not add these Steps to your workflows as they are unnecessary.
 1. Commit the file to your repository.

 ## Potential issues of storing the bitrise.yml in the repository